MayaRoze/BPMate/README.md

 BPMate stores:
 - Activity details (name, mode, playlist, timestamps, optional description)
 - The list of songs played during the activity
+- The playlists you create

-This enables session analysis and activity history without any cloud services.
+This allows for a smooth listening experience, and enables session analysis and activity history without any cloud services.

 ---